noel-kd/WebScrubr_v1/README.md

-# Welcome to WebScrubr_v1
+## Welcome to WebScrubr_v1
-**WebScrubr is a terminal-based parsing tool designed to scrub and search through webpage source code.**
+**WebScrubr is a terminal-based parsing tool designed to scrub and search through webpage source code**

 **This program utlilzes multiple repositories in addition to the libraries that are included with Python 3.10.5**